Zanaga District

 Zanaga is a district in the Lékoumou Region of the Republic of the Congo.
 The capital lies at Zanaga.
-The district is well-known for its substantial iron ore deposits, and the Zanaga Iron Ore Project is a significant potential economic driver for the area.
+The district is known for its substantial iron ore deposits, and the Zanaga Iron Ore Project, which is a significant economic driver for the area.

 History

-During the European colonial race for Africa in the late 19th century, the town of Zanaga rose to prominence.
-The French occupation further influenced and shaped the growth of the region by establishing trade routes and introduced Christianity.
-The discovery of mineral resources, especially iron ore, in the middle of the 20th century brought about a change by attracting investment and promoting industrial growth.
+During the European colonial race for Africa in the late 19th century, the French occupied the Congo region.
+The discovery of mineral resources, especially iron ore, in the middle of the 20th century brought about investment and industrial growth to the region.

 Geography

 Zanaga is a district in the Lékoumou Region of the Republic of the Congo.
+The capital and the largest city of Zanaga is approximately 216 km from the national capital Brazzaville, and 232 km from Kinshasa.

-The capital and seat of the district is at Zanaga.
-It lies close to the Ogooué River, which empties into Gabon to the north.
-The district is situated in the southwest of the Republic of Congo, approximately 300 km northeast of the port city of Pointe Noire and 250 km northwest of the capital Brazzaville.
-The topography of Zanaga District includes several mountains, the highest and most prominent of which is Ballouni at an elevation of 762 m.
+Zanaga lies in the basin of the Ogooué River, which empties into Gabon to the north.
+The region consists of a mix of forests and grasslands.
+The Ogoué-Leketi National Park was established in 2018 to protect the area.
+The topography of the Zanaga district includes several mountains, the highest and most prominent of which is Ballouni at an elevation of 762 m.